top of page

 The term 'moderation' finds its roots in the Latin word 'moderatio,' which in turn is derived from the verb 'moderari,' meaning 'to control' or 'to regulate.'
 This Latin origin emphasizes the idea of exercising restraint and balance in one's actions and attitudes.
 Over time, 'moderation' has come to signify the act of avoiding extremes or excesses, reflecting its historical connection to the concept of measured and temperate behavior.
 This word's etymology underscores the importance of maintaining a harmonious and moderate approach in various aspects of life.

-Quiz: Find the meaning of moderation
+Find the correct meaning of the noun moderation:

 Try Again!